 (it might not be clear why an API is unavailable if UnityUtil hasn't been referenced)

-and eventually renamed all namespaces to UnityUtil.*
+and eventually renamed all namespaces to UnityUtil.*.

 In late 2022, I started getting more serious about documenting the library and making it publicly consumable.
 After discovering the awesome OpenUPM project for hosting UPM packages, I created a UPM manifest for the package and made plans to distribute the library that way.

-Once my partner and I publish High Hand Hold'em™ (meaning UnityUtil has been used in an actual published game),
+Once my partner and I publish High Hand Hold'em™ (meaning UnityUtil has been used in an actual published game), then I plan to release 1.0 versions of them to OpenUPM.

 I am proud of several technical details in this library:

-Microsoft.Extensions.*
+Microsoft.Extensions.* libraries.

-libraries.
 Still, I now have a very solid understanding of how DI and logging systems work in general, and the Microsoft ones in particular.
-The input mapping system is being replaced by Unity's newer InputSystem UPM package. - Use of MSBuild properties/targets throughout the project files to reduce duplication of language/reference versions, project configurations, etc.